 A person usually visits a museum whose exhibits reinforce preconceived beliefs.
 A patriot tends toward attending the Daughters of the American Revolution exhibits.
-An anti-Semite usually avoids the Holocaust museum in DC.
-A racist likely passes by the African American museum which opened recently on the National Mall.
+An anti-Semite usually avoids the Holocaust museum in D.C.
+A racist likely passes by the African American museum which later, I spent time in opened recently on the National Mall.

 The letter to my friends only expressed regret that I expected the American cowboy museums in my hometown would eventually close for lack of interest on the part of the local citizens.
-I expressed nothing negative about immigration, for which I have long been an advocate---as long as it is gradual and legal.
+I expressed nothing negative about immigration, for which I have long been an advocate - as long as it is gradual and legal.

-One of these friends, reflecting a close relationship going back fifty-two years, and who knows my liberal views on immigration, responded that I was xenophobic!
+One of these friends, reflecting a close relationship going back 52 years and who knows my liberal views on immigration, responded that I was xenophobic!
 Granted, he is alt-left.
 In spite of this shortcoming, I still like him.
-Nonetheless, I was dumbfounded that a friend of such a long duration would label me as a person who was afraid of foreigners, when the very opposite is the case.

-Gradual and controlled immigration has long been one of the strengths of America.
-But as we know, illegal immigration was been going on for many decades.
-Estimates vary, but most studies cite between 12 and 13 million illegal immigrants living in the United States.
+Nonetheless, I was dumbfounded that a friend of such long duration would label me as a person who was afraid of foreigners, when the very opposite is the case this thought: immigration has been going on for many decades.
+Estimates vary, but most studies cite between 12 million and 13 million illegal immigrants living in the United States.
 Is that a significant number?

-Mathematically, no, as the current population of the U.S. is approximately 360 million people.
+Mathematically, perhaps not, as the current population of the U.S. is approximately 360 million people.
 The illegal population represents less than 5 percent of America's population.

 Socially, ethically, and legally, it is significant.
 First, they are here in violation of our laws.
 Second, their presence is trampling on the rights of immigrants who are waiting in line to be admitted legally into our country.
 Third, do the illegal immigrants care about the first two points?
-Obviously not, as they violate our laws and ignore their fellow immigrants, who are working within the system.
+Obviously not, as they violate our laws and ignore their fellow immigrants who are working within the system.

-Earlier in my life, I worked in the poverty stricken environs of Watts, California.
-(Try this occupation: A wet-behind-the-ears white man attempting to collect overdue loan payments in a black man's enclave.)
-A few years later I spent time in poverty-stricken barrios in the Philippines.
-If I had been a Filipino, I would have been doing everything in my power to make it into the United States---legally or otherwise.
-(As well, to get out of Watts, the subject for another article.)
+Earlier in my life, I worked in the poverty stricken environs of Watts, Calif.
+(Try this occupation: A wetbehind-the-ears white man attempting to collect overdue loan payments in a black man's enclave.)
+A few years poverty-stricken barrios in the Philippines.
+If I had been a Filipino, I would have been doing everything in my power to make it into the United States - legally or otherwise.
+(As well. to get out of Watts, the subject for another article.)

 Which brings us to the present situation: Thousands of people coming from Central America are now at America's door in the Mexican city of Tijuana.
-They have traveled hundreds of miles, leaving their homes---many of which are dangerous places and devoid of opportunity---to seek entry into America.
+They have traveled hundreds of miles, leaving their homes many of which are dangerous places and devoid of opportunity to seek entry into America.

 None of them were invited; none have the requisite paperwork.
-They came anyway, the subject of the second report in this series.
+They came anyway, the subject of the second report in this series, to be published Friday.